 - Better user experience (faster, cleaner, easier to navigate)?

-More recent publication date (winning on freshness for a
+- More recent publication date (winning on freshness for a time-sensitive topic)?

 Step 3: Close the gap and exceed it